Vincent-Chan/Product-Rating-Prediction-using-Wide-and-Deep-Learning-Model/README.md

 This project invloves using the wide and deep learning model (which is commonly used in recommendation system) to predict the product ratings by the users.

+The reserach paper on Wide and Deep Learning Model: https://arxiv.org/pdf/1606.07792

 You should see the following things in this repository:

 * code.ipynb: the Jupyter Notebook